moryoskorot/my-certificates/README.md

 Hello,
-  this is a list of my certifications (big and small)
+  this is a list of my certifications and courses

 Major Certificates (through acclaim/credly)
 - VMWare Certification - Virtualization and Cloud Concepts - by NDG : IT Academy